Opinion

 In the action numbered DA 8693 Susan was represented by the district attorney; in action numbered 771936, as noted, she was represented by her retained counsel.
 The two actions, although not consolidated, came on for a simultaneous trial on February 5, 1981, about three weeks after the above-described notice to Henry.

-Prior to the trial Susan had, in action numbered 771936, served upon Henry her "Notice of Motion to Quash Service of Summons and of Order *738 to Show Cause, or to Dismiss on Ground of Inconvenient Forum."
-The motion had been set for hearing at the date and hour of the trial's setting.
+Prior to the trial Susan had, in action numbered 771936, served upon Henry her “Notice of Motion to Quash Service of Summons and of Order

 At the trial’s commencement, Susan’s attorney announced that he was appearing “specially” for Susan “under the civil action [numbered 771936], your Honor, in contrast to the URESA action” numbered DA 8693, in which she was represented by the district attorney.
 “And [he stated,] my objection is that this court doesn’t have jurisdiction to determine anything concerning the visitation of those two Texas children under the Uniform Act.”

-The trial court asked whether Susan had not generally appeared by "participation in the discovery proceedings."
-Answering negatively, counsel "pointed out to the court, [that] which I think is determinative and crucial, ... the notice of deposition has never been filed with the court."
-(Our italics.)
+The trial court asked whether Susan had not generally appeared by “participation in the discovery proceedings.”
+Answering negatively, counsel “pointed out to the court, [that] which I think is determinative and crucial, ... the notice of deposition has never been filed with the court. ” (Our italics.)

-After further argument on the point the trial court ruled: "[T]he motion to quash is denied except with regard to anything involving the custody of Barrett and Dianna, and is granted as to those two on the basis as to that issue on the basis that we have no jurisdiction over their custody under the Uniform Child Custody Jurisdiction Act."
+After further argument on the point the trial court ruled: “[T]he motion to quash is denied except with regard to anything involving the custody of Barrett and Dianna, and is granted as to those two on the basis—as to that issue on the basis that we have no jurisdiction over their custody under the Uniform Child Custody Jurisdiction Act.”

 Thereupon, expressly insisting that she had not appeared generally in the action numbered 771936, Susan and her retained attorney participated no longer in the proceedings of that action.

-Following trial of the two actions, an order was entered in the Uniform Reciprocal Enforcement of Support Act action numbered DA 8693 (in which Susan had been represented throughout by the district attorney) which, as here relevant, provided:
+Following trial оf the two actions, an order was entered in the Uniform Reciprocal Enforcement of Support Act action numbered DA 8693 (in which Susan had been represented throughout by the district attorney) which, as here relevant, provided:

 “The issue of the accrued arrearage of child support ordered under the Ohio Judgment of Divorce, dated March 26, 1973, shall be reserved pending further hearing.”